What Should I Look for When Assessing My Bike’s Condition?

 Consider the following points when assessing your bike:

 - Comfort – On your next long ride, consider your contact points with the bike.
 Are your seat, grips or pedals causing any discomfort?
 If so, adjust the positioning.
 If you’re still noticing discomfort after adjustments, consider swapping out seat, grips or pedals for ones that offer more comfort.
 Talk with other riders or bike shop staff for recommendations.
+If renting a bike from us, you may want to consider bringing your own seat if you have found a very comfy one, We’d be happy to install it for you on the rental bike.

 - Shifters – Your bike should shift smoothly and quietly.